prototypeX-sys/Cyberia-Project/README.md

 ## Josaphat T. A. Sanogo

-I am a high school student from Burkina Faso with a strong interest in computer science, cybersecurity, and software development.
+I am a high school student from Burkina Faso with a strong interest in computer science, cybersecurity, artificial intelligence, and educational technology.

-I enjoy learning new technologies and applying them to practical projects that help me improve my skills while creating useful tools for others.

-Cyberia reflects both my passion for technology and my commitment to continuous learning.
-Every new feature is an opportunity to improve as a developer and prepare for future studies in computer science.
+I enjoy transforming ideas into practical software that addresses real-world challenges.

+Rather than limiting my learning to tutorials or classroom exercises, I prefer building projects that continuously evolve alongside my technical knowledge.

+CYBERIA represents this philosophy.

+It is both a reflection of my learning journey and my commitment to using technology to create meaningful educational opportunities for others.

+As I continue my studies, I hope to deepen my knowledge in software engineering, cybersecurity, and artificial intelligence while contributing to technologies that create positive social impact.

 ---

+# Career Goals

+My long-term goal is to study Computer Science at an international university and contribute to the development of secure, intelligent, and accessible technologies.

+I aspire to become a software engineer specializing in cybersecurity and artificial intelligence while continuing to build educational solutions that empower learners around the world.

+CYBERIA is one of the first steps in that journey.

+---

+# Acknowledgements

+CYBERIA would not exist without the countless hours spent learning, experimenting, making mistakes, and continuously improving.

+Every challenge encountered during its development became an opportunity to grow both technically and personally.

+I remain grateful to the educational communities, open educational resources, and technology platforms that have made self-learning possible.

+---

 # Contact

-If you would like to learn more about Cyberia or connect with me, you can find me here:
+If you would like to learn more about CYBERIA or my work, you can reach me through the following platforms.

 **Website**